 docker-compose down -v

-Remove All Images Associated with the Services: Next, remove all images associated with the services defined in your docker-compose.yml
+Remove All Containers (and Their Volumes) Associated With the Services: Next, remove all stopped containers created by the services in your Docker Compose file.
+The -f

-flag forces the removal without prompting for confirmation.
-The -v
+flag forces removal without asking for confirmation, and -v

 docker-compose rm -f -v